Best Cold Brew Coffee MakerCLICK HERE to subscribe to our weekly emails on finding and brewing amazing coffee!

 OXO Good Grips Cold Brew Coffee Maker

-If the idea of pot-style brewing doesn’t really do it for you, the bucket-style OXO might suit you nicely.
-This design allows for more flexibility and experimentation for the more adventurous at-home baristas out there.
+If the idea of pot-style brewing doesn’t really do it for you, the bucket-style OXO coffee maker might suit you nicely.
+The OXO Good Grips are designed for more flexibility and experimentation for the more adventurous at-home baristas out there.

 DCB-10 Automatic Cold Brew Coffee Maker